6 Natural Ways to Clean Your Sweet Home

 Get rid of that unsightly bathroom tile gunk by adding equal parts of liquid dish soap and Epsom Salt into an old bowl.
 Stir the contents with an old spoon and then dab the mix onto your tiles.
 Use an old toothbrush or scrubbing brush and rub hard.

 Hurrah for shiny towels!
-You can also use this marvelous concoction on the grout, so don’t be afraid to mix up some more.
+You can also use this marvellous concoction on the grout, so don’t be afraid to mix up some more.

 3. Use coffee as a surface scrubber in your home

 This is a surprising trick that coffee fans are sure to love.
 If you have annoying stains on your kitchen counter that just won’t budge, mix coffee grounds with some soapy water.
 Using a sponge, scrub the mixture on your counters and watch the stains disappear.

 Coffee grounds are mildly abrasive and won’t damage your kitchen counters.
 You can also use the mixture on dirty dishes and cooking hobs.